tensorwerk/stockroom/docs/index.md

 ## Contributing

 We'd love to have you in the contributors list.
-Do check out the [contributor's guide]() before submitting a PR.
+Do check out the [contribution guide]() before submitting a PR.
 Here is our latest #Hall-Of-Fame

 [![](https://sourcerer.io/fame/hhsecond/tensorwerk/stockroom/images/0)](https://sourcerer.io/fame/hhsecond/tensorwerk/stockroom/links/0)